Birth centres (midwife-led units) can be more homely than labour wards. We run you through what to expect when you have your baby there.

 What facilities will the birth centre (midwife-led unit) provide?

 The ethos of birth centres is to treat labour and birth as a straightforward, normal thing to happen, rather than a risky event (NCT, 2011).
 This means birth centre rooms are set up with furniture and facilities designed to help you feel calm and in control.
-They are usually low-tech rooms with calm interiors, often with a more homely feel and better facilities for birth partners (NCT, 2011; Symond et al, 2011).
+They are usually low-tech rooms with calm interiors, often with a more homely feel and better facilities for birth partners (NCT, 2011).

 Different centres vary but many provide birth pools to help you use water to cope with pain (WHICH, 2018).
-Birth centres are also likely than hospitals to have beanbags, pillows and mats, as well as a comfortable chair for birth partners.
+Birth centres are also more likely than hospitals to have beanbags, pillows and mats, as well as a comfortable chair for birth partners.

 Care in labour